stephenjfox/100-days-of-code/log.md

 On small devices (width &lt;600px) the plan is to use a completely different set of styles, which I think is how it is supposed to always be done.
 I'm going to Material palette again for the color scheme, but everyone knows Wikipedia is black-white-and-gray-scale.

 You know what?
 I just thought that I could have the cohort (Chingu-Penguins, Gen. 1) peer critique it and help me make it better.
 I know it's not beautiful.
 Or maybe I should just keep going, get my cert, then come back for seconds after my skills have improved?
 Who knows?

+### Day 27: February 27, 2017

+##### 10:16 PM

+This whole blog-once-every-two-days thing is really weird.
+Why not just get those posts out daily?

+Today I spent an hour and change try to coax a "compose" function into life.
+So far, I've had limited success:

+- While I'm able to create a function that composes on two and three inputs, moving to a functional reduce doesn't provide a compliant solution.

+Worse yet, I've had the algorithm for at iterative implementation in my head all afternoon.
+But see, when it comes to being principled, I'm a stictler (and occasional asshole) on the inside.

+Hang on a sec.
+I'm going to try it out.
+My pride isn't that great.